 If the plant habits are studied and the many varieties used accordingly, the homely zinnia becomes a handsome landscape feature.
 They also are “must have” plants for the butterfly garden.

 Recommended Reading: What Are The Best Plants To Attract Butterflies?

 Propagating Zinnia Plants

 Peat pots, pots made of cow dung, and biodegradable containers serve as great starting points for growing zinnia flowers indoors.
-Plant them four to six weeks before the last frost in your region.
+Plant Zinnia seeds four to six weeks before the last frost has passed in your region.

 Provide enough space for each seed ideally two feet apart.
 This allows air to circulate properly around the plants.
 Moreover, zinnia plants planted too close to each other frequently suffer from powdery mildew and other diseases.
 Also, avoid overhead watering.